• Skip to main content

 And finally, don't use super fresh eggs for your hard-boiled eggs.

-This is probably the only time in the kitchen that day-of-fresh isn't best.
+This is probably the only time in the kitchen that day-of fresh isn’t best.
 Shells like to really stick to just-laid eggs.
-If you have your own chickens or buy directly from a farmer, use those eggs for a glorious scramble or poach 'em up.
+If you have your own chickens or buy directly from a farmer, use those eggs for a glorious scramble or poach ’em up.

-If you buy your eggs at the grocery store, they're already a few weeks old so they'll work great.
+If you buy your eggs at the grocery store, they’re already a few weeks old so they’ll work great.
 In the US, eggs are refrigerated because they are power-washed before packing.
+Of course, don’t use expired eggs.

 No need to bring them to room temp; you can use this method with eggs straight out of the refrigerator.